ch007m/containers/README.md

 ### Root user of the maven openjdk image

 All the files, part of the image [csanchez/maven:3.8-openjdk-11](https://github.com/carlossg/docker-maven), are owned by the `root` user.
-As docker runs locally a container using the `root` user, no particular problems will be raised n this case.
+As docker runs locally a container using the `root` user, no particular problems will be raised in this case.

-The situation is nevertheless different when the container is started using a different `UID`.
-Such a situation happens for a Kubernetes/Openshift deployment.
+The situation is nevertheless different when you start the container using a different `UID` for the user.
+Such a case happens for a Kubernetes/OpenShift deployment.

 When you will launch the container, then you will get the following `permission denied` error

 ```shell script